 London has brought about the biggest changes of my life – a new career, new friendships, new travels.
 It has seen me through total heartbreak, serious illness, loneliness, financial struggles but that’s also what’s led me to new love, self discovery, amazing people and an independence and confidence that I’d never have imagined.
 I’ve worked on things in my career that I’m incredibly proud of.
 Lived with extraordinary friends.
 Rediscovered a passion for life that I never want to let go of.
 No other time in my life have I ever gone through so much change and I don’t know if I will again, but now after all’s said and done, I’m left wondering if that’s it?
 Has London now completely exhausted and expired me?

-My parents both emigrated to Australia and as a first generation Pole in Melbourne, I’ve grown up with a complete understanding of what it’s like to be disadvantaged because of the way you look or sound.
-My mother experienced all forms of subtle racism for a long time and it’s something I’ve had to tackle since moving to London, particularly in the past 6 months and it’s honestly something I’d never wish upon my worst enemies.
+My parents both emigrated to Australia and as a first generation Pole in Melbourne, I’ve grown up with an idea of what it’s like to be disadvantaged because of where you’re from.
+My mum experienced all forms of subtle racism for a really long time, just for sounding a little different to everyone else.
+It’s something I’ve had to tackle since moving to London too, particularly in the past 6 months.
+It just has a way of slowly grinding you down until you’ve had enough.

-So to those who have asked how London life has been since Brexit, it has taken me a while to articulate my feelings and whilst I probably haven’t done them justice, it’s the best I can do for now.
+So to those who have asked how London life has been since Brexit, the truth is that it hasn’t been great for me.
+It has taken me over 2 weeks to come to grips with how I’m feeling and while I probably haven’t done it any justice in this post, it’s the best I can do for now.
 Anyone in London during this momentous time will understand that emotions are running high and now more than ever the divide between London and the rest of the U.K. is so very clear.
-Whilst I’ll continue to go through the grieving process and consider my next steps, I’m grateful that I’m lucky enough to be surrounded by such amazing, likeminded and supportive people both at home and work.
+While I’ll continue to go through this grieving process or sorts, and consider my next steps, I’m grateful that I’m lucky enough to be surrounded by such amazing, likeminded and supportive people both at home and work.

 I’d love to hear your thoughts on Brexit and how it has affected you, wherever in the world you’re based.